graphcore/simple-server-framework/examples/fine_tuning/whisper_ft_server/README.md

 (None of these are enforced by the `FineTuningInterface`)

 In this example the `WhisperFTApplication` instance keeps a `trainer` object as an internal state:
-The `trainer` object contains the model all its associated training state.
+The `trainer` object contains the model and all its associated training state.

 Only one model is kept at a time:\
 When the API calls `train`, any previous `trainer` and associated model are discarded.
-A new trainer and model are instanciated and fine-tune.\
+A new trainer and model are instanciated and fine-tuned.\

 When the API calls `eval`, the model used for eval is the fine-tuned model.
 If `train` wasn't called yet, a new trainer is instanciated and the evaluation runs on the model with its initial weights.
 This way, we can compare the evaluation score before and after fine-tuning.\

-When the API calls `save`, the model checkpoint is pushed to Hugging Face hub.
-The machine needs to be authentificated via Hugging Face CLI to do so.
+When the API calls `save`, the model checkpoint is pushed to Hugging Face Hub.
+The machine needs to be authentificated via huggingface CLI to do so.
 If no model was fine-tuned nothing happens.